 Before you start your order for a number plate though, your vehicle must also be in the ‘historic vehicles’ tax class.
 Details can be found on the gov.uk website on how to apply for this.

-Don’t forget that cars over 40 years old are exempt from vehicle tax.
+Don’t forget that classics over 40 years old are exempt from vehicle tax (as long as the vehicle has been declared as historic).
 But you do need to let the authorities know by applying for the tax or making a Statutory Off-Road Notification (SORN).
 It’s just a little piece of bureaucracy to make sure your paperwork is in order (don't forget, you'll need classic car insurance though!).

 If you’re eligible for a black and silver number plate, then the next step is to find your nearest registered number plate supplier.
 They’ll be able to make your number plate to the necessary standard.
 You can find your nearest official supplier by visiting gov.uk/number-plate-supplier and entering in your postcode.